-You already know that RESPs are a great investment option for planning ahead for your child’s post-secondary education (because of all of that free CESG money – more on that in a bit).
-But did you know you could also open an RESP for yourself or your spouse as an adult that wants to further their education?
+You already know that RESPs are a great investment option for planning ahead for your child’s post-secondary education, especially considering the CESG money (more on that in a bit).
+But did you know you could also open an RESP for yourself or your spouse, as an adult who wants to further their education?
 While adult RESPs won’t benefit from the Canada Education Savings Grant (CESG), you will benefit from tax-free earnings (as long as they stay in the plan).

 A few things to know about RESPs:

-- Eligible parents could also receive another grant for their child in the form of the Canada Learning Bond (CLB) which is money the government deposits into each eligible RESP annually up to $2,000 (through the CLB, the Government will add money to the RESP every year, even if you do not add money) – click here to learn more about CLB eligibility requirements
+- Eligible parents could also receive another grant for their child in the form of the Canada Learning Bond (CLB) which is money the government deposits into each eligible RESP which can total up to $2,000.
+Through the CLB, the government will add money to the RESP every year, even if you do not add money.
+(Click here to learn more about CLB eligibility requirements.)

-- Earnings are tax-sheltered (similar to an RRSP) — then when the money is withdrawn, the CESG money and earned investment income will be taxed at the child’s tax rate (zero in some cases)
+- Earnings are tax-sheltered, like with an RRSP.
+When the money is withdrawn, the CESG money and earned investment income will be taxed at the child’s tax rate (zero in some cases).

-- While there is no annual contribution limit (as there is with a TFSA), RESPs allow for a lifetime contribution limit of up to $50,000 per beneficiary (‘beneficiary’ is the person the RESP is set up for)
+- While there is no annual contribution limit (as there is with a TFSA), the amount of annual contribution room which is eligible for the CESG is $2,500.
+RESPs allow for a lifetime contribution limit of up to $50,000 per beneficiary.

-Similar to the Home Buyer’s Plan, the LLP allows you to borrow from your RRSP.
-Except instead of borrowing to buy a qualifying home—you’re borrowing to fund the cost of continuing education.
-The best part is you can withdraw this money tax-free and interest-free, as long as you pay back your RRSP within a certain timeframe.
+Similar to the Home Buyer’s Plan, the LLP allows you to borrow from your Registered Retirement Savings Plan (RRSP).
+Except that instead of borrowing to buy a qualifying home, you’re borrowing to fund the cost of continuing education.
+The best part is that you can withdraw this money tax-free and interest-free, as long as you pay back your RRSP within a certain timeframe.

-- Can only be used to finance continuing education in a full-time academic or training program for you, your spouse or common-law partner (cannot be used for a child’s education costs)
+- It can only be used to finance continuing education in a full-time academic or training program for you, your spouse, or common-law partner; it cannot be used for a child’s education costs.

-Be sure to check out the CRAs website for a full rundown of all LLP terms and conditions.
+Be sure to check out the CRA’s website for a full breakdown of all LLP terms and conditions.

-#3: TAX-FREE SAVINGS PLAN (TFSA) – an ideal way to pay for education costs with no consequences.
+#3: TAX-FREE SAVINGS ACCOUNT (TFSA) – an ideal way to pay for education costs with no consequences.

 A few things to know about TFSAs:

-- As of 2018, the total cumulative limit is $57,500 – so if you’ve never made a TFSA contribution, that’s the amount you can contribute as of this year
+- As of 2019, the total cumulative limit is $63,500.
+So if you’ve never made a TFSA contribution, that’s the amount you can contribute as of this year.

-- If you already made the annual contribution limit of $5,500, any withdrawals cannot be re-contributed until the following calendar year (click here to learn about avoiding over-contributing to your TFSA)
+- If you already made the annual contribution limit, any withdrawals cannot be re-contributed until the following calendar year (click here to learn about avoiding over-contributing to your TFSA).

-If you’re lower on the pay grid with teenage children who are about to embark on their post-secondary education, or if you’re looking to make a career jump later in life – perhaps you didn’t have the chance (or the budget) to contribute to RESPs or TFSAs.
-That’s where residents of Ontario can take advantage of grants from the Ontario Student Assistance Program (OSAP).
+If you’re lower on the pay grid with teenage children who are about to embark on their post-secondary education, or if you’re looking to make a career jump later in life, perhaps you didn’t have the chance (or the budget) to contribute to RESPs or TFSAs.
+That’s where residents of Ontario can take advantage of grants from OSAP.